 Electronic Market Making Strats, Analyst/Associate/VP

-Researchers are expected to have strong programming background.
+Quantitative Developers: Candidates with little or no industry experience are expected to have a solid foundation in computer science (though CS degree is not strictly required) and demonstrated interest in building software systems.
+Experienced candidates are expected to have a strong record of developing large-scale software systems in C++.
+Experience in Financial Services industry is not required, though interest in Finance and electronic trading is a plus.
+Quantitative Researchers: Researchers are expected to have strong programming background.
 While researchers work closely with software developers, ability to develop production-level C++ software is a strong plus.
 Candidates with little or no industry experience are expected to have a solid quantitative background (though advanced degree is not required), and strong communication and problem-solving skills.
 Experienced candidates are expected to have a strong record of quantitative research, especially in the context of profitable and successful equity trading businesses.

 Meet Some of Goldman Sachs's Employees